 History of Altar & Rosary

-Our Altar & Rosary Society (AR) was first assembled in 1923 by Mrs. C.M.
-Walsh who also became our 1st President.
+St. Joseph Parish School's Altar & Rosary Society (AR) was first assembled in 1923 by Mrs. C.M.
+Walsh who also became the society's 1st President.
 The AR met regularly in the sewing room in the school to make altar linens and other supplies for the missions.
 In 1968, at the request of the Pastor Father Jones, the AR took over the sacristy activities, which had formerly been done by the Sisters of Charity of St. Augustine.
 These most important duties include supplying sacred linens, baptismal bibs, Priests’ vestments and albs, candles, wine, altar breads, flowers for the altar, furnishing and repairing the altar boys cassocks and surpluses and keeping the Sanctuary and Sacristy clean.

-As of today we are still carrying on these same duties.
-AR also:
+As of today AR is still carrying on these same duties.
+They also:

-- administers and furnishes manpower for the St. Joseph’s Prayer Line
+- administer and furnish manpower for the St. Joseph’s Prayer Line

-- sends Eucharistic Ministers to provide Communion to people at Altercare, Sunrise Nursing Homes, and Summa Western Reserve Hospital and at the homes of the ill;
+- send Eucharistic Ministers to provide Communion to people at Altercare, Sunrise Nursing Homes, and Summa Western Reserve Hospital and at the homes of the ill;

-- coordinates the meal, cooks the food and serves the funeral dinners.
+- coordinate the meals, cook the food, and serve the funeral dinners.

-All proceeds from our Membership dues, Christmas Bazaar which includes a raffle, bake sale, Granny’s attic, crafts and gourmet candy sales; our Easter Bake and candy sales; and our Fall Card Party have allowed us to finance all these many accomplishments.
+All proceeds from the society's Membership dues, Christmas Bazaar (which includes a raffle), bake sale, Granny’s attic, crafts and gourmet candy sales, the Easter Bake and candy sales, and the Fall Card Party have allowed AR to finance all these many accomplishments.